ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### ak-spki

-This field contains the encoded Subject Public Key Information (SPKI) for the attestation key used to sign the evidence.
+This field contains the encoded Subject Public Key Information (SPKI) for the attestation key used to sign the Evidence.
 The definition and encoding for SPKIs are defined in X.509 certificates ({{RFC5280}}).

-This transaction attribute is used to bind the content of the evidence with the key(s) used to sign that evidence.
+This transaction attribute is used to bind the content of the Evidence with the key(s) used to sign that Evidence.
 The importance of this binding is discussed in {{sec-detached-sigs}}.

 ## Additional Entity and Attribute Types {#sec-additional-attr-types}